Fly Over the Grand Canyon

 Whether by ground or via helicopter, the Grand Canyon is the most majestic topography ever to be found on the planet.
 We should know - we've been taking guests on tours of the area for over fifty years!

-Designated a National Park in 1919, the Grand Canyon has grown to be one of the world’s most popular vacation destinations.
-Averaging close to five million tourists each year, the Canyon gives sightseers the chance to roam around the Rim, hike or ride a mule to the bottom, take to the air with Grand Canyon helicopter tours, or a Grand Canyon rafting tour down the mighty Colorado River.
-Coupled with arresting views and countless activities, the Canyon’s is worthy of its status as one of the world’s wonders.
+Designated as a National Park in 1919, the Grand Canyon has grown to be one of the most visited destinations in the world.
+Boasting an average upwards of 6 million tourists each year, the canyon gives sightseers access to roam and hike around the rim uninhibited by barricades.
+Coupled with breathtaking views and countless activities - including Hummer excursions, helicopter tours, and rafting trips down the Colorado River- the Grand Canyon is worthy of its status as one of the World's Seven Natural Wonders.

-Grand Canyon Village located on the South Rim, 80 miles northwest of Flagstaff, Arizona.
-Entrance fees to the Park vary according to the type of pass visitors require.
-The South Rim of the Park is open 24 hours, 365 days a year, while the North Rim is closed from late October to mid-May due to snow.
+Grand Canyon Village is located on the South Rim of Grand Canyon National Park, 80 miles Northwest of Flagstaff, Arizona.
+Entrance fees to the Park vary according to the type of pass required by visitors.
+The South Rim of the Park is open 24 hours a day, 365 days a year, while the North Rim is closed from late October to mid-May due to snow.